anduckhmt146/SpotifyClone/README.md

 # Spotify Clone

-This is just a project for me to practice ReactJS and state management skills with Redux.
+This is just a tutorial project for me to practice ReactJS and state management skills with Redux.

 # API Source